tusharshahrs/pulumi-home/azure-py-storage-account-networkrulesetresponseargs/README.md

 # Azure Key Vault with AppServicePlan and WebApp in Python

-This example deploys a resource group, and a storage account, and has a workaround for the following issue [storage NetworkRuleSetResponseArgs no attribute](https://github.com/pulumi/pulumi-azure-native/issues/2057).
+This example deploys a resource group, and a storage account, and has a workaround for the following issue [storage account NetworkRuleSetResponseArgs has no attribute](https://github.com/pulumi/pulumi-azure-native/issues/2061).

 ## Deploying the App